melezhik/sparrow/README.md

 Create sparrow.json file and place it in plugin root directory:

     {
-        "version" => "0.1.1",
+        "version": "0.1.1",
-        "name" => "my-cool-plugin",
+        "name": "my-cool-plugin",
+        "engine": "swat",
         "description" => "this is a great plugin!", "url" => "http://...."
     }

-This is the list of obligatory parameter you have to set:
+This is the list of obligatory parameters you have to set:

 * version - perl version string.